Aquaponics

 Aquaponics is a food production system that couples aquaculture (raising aquatic animals such as fish, crayfish, snails or prawns in tanks) with hydroponics (cultivating plants in water) whereby the nutrient-rich aquaculture water is fed to hydroponically grown plants.

 Plants are grown in hydroponics systems, with their roots immersed in the nutrient-rich effluent water.
 This enables them to filter out the ammonia that is toxic to the aquatic animals, or its metabolites.
 After the water has passed through the hydroponic subsystem, it is cleaned and oxygenated, and can return to the aquaculture vessels.

 The size, complexity, and types of foods grown in an aquaponic system can vary as much as any system found in either distinct farming discipline.
 The main fish grown in aquaponics are tilapia, koi, goldfish, carp, catfish, barramundi, and different types of ornamental fish.
 The main plants produced include lettuce, pak choi, kale, basil, mint, watercress, tomatoes, peppers, cucumbers, beans, peas, squash, broccoli, cauliflower, and cabbage.

 Fish, plants and microbes are three main components of aquaponics, and microbes play the bridge role of converting fish waste to plant nutrients.
 The three major types of modern aquaponic designs are deep-water or "raft", nutrient film technology, and media-based bed or reciprocating systems.

 System types

-Generally, aquaponics systems are classified into three types, namely media-based bed, floating raft, and nutrient film technique.
-Among them, the media-based system is believed to be more efficient in the utilization of nitrogen since it provides more volume-to-surface area ratio for the microbes than the other two types.
+Generally, aquaponics systems are classified into three types, namely media-based grow bed, deep water culture/floating raft, and nutrient film technique.
+Among them, the media-based system is believed to be more efficient in the utilization of nitrogen.